Coping with the loss of a parent

 If this is all new territory hopefully you will find help from the GP, hospital, care home and the undertaker.

 There is admin to be done initially for the Death Certificate and to enable the undertaker/funeral director to care for the body.
-We’ve got a very useful guide.
+Read our guide on what to do when someone dies.

 The undertaker was fantastic, leading Dad through all the paperwork around Mum’s death and the practicalities of the funeral with tact, kindness and always with an eye on the detail.